psandovalsegura/autoregressive-poisoning/README.md

 After unzipping, these poisons can be loaded using `AdversarialPoison`, a subclass of `torch.utils.data.Dataset`.
 In the table, test set accuracy refers to the test set performance of a ResNet-18 which trains on the poison and is evaluated on the corresponding clean test set.
 A model which trains on our AR poisons is unable to generalize to the (clean) test set.

-Note: While we focus on poisoning with an L2-norm bound on perturbations, we release a sample CIFAR-10 Linf AR poison.
+**Disclaimer**: While we focus on poisoning with an L2-norm bound on perturbations, we release a sample CIFAR-10 Linf AR poison.
+Note that the AR coeffients used in this poison are suboptimal, and we recommend reporting L2 threat model results.
 For details on AR poisoning in Linf, please see [Appendix A.6](http://arxiv.org/abs/2206.03693) of our paper.

 ## Setup instructions
 1. Create a conda environment with necessary dependencies: